alabou/bcp-006-01/docs/NMOS With H.264.md

 A Sender MAY seamlessly switch among the out-of-band parameter sets dynamically, provided that the Flow associated with the Sender changes accordingly and the content of the SDP transport file does not change.
 If the content of the SDP transport file changes, the Sender SHALL comply with IS-04, IS-05.

 A Receiver infers updated SDP transport file parameters from the current active parameter sets.
 The SDP transport file of the Sender is not allowed to change in order to benefit from the seamless transitions between parameter sets.
 If the content of the Sender's SDP transport file changes, the Receiver SHALL comply with IS-04, IS-05.

 A Receiver declaring the `multiflow_parameter_sets` capability SHOULD verify that all the parameter sets of the SDP transport file comply with the Receiver Capabilities, infering the parameters of the `fmtp=` attribute from the paremeter sets for each possibly active parameter sets.
-A Receiver not supporting the -`multiflow_parameter_sets` capability SHOULD verify that only one active parameter sets is declared in the `sprop-parameter-sets` attribute.
+A Receiver not supporting the `multiflow_parameter_sets` capability SHOULD verify that only one active parameter sets is declared in the `sprop-parameter-sets` attribute.

-Note to IPMX: An IPMX H.264 stream will not be able to benefit from the seamless transitions of parameter sets because of the attributes measuredpixclk, htotal and vtotal that are part of the SDP transport file and that cannot be inferred from the parameter sets.
+- [ ] Note to IPMX: An IPMX H.264 stream will not be able to benefit from the seamless transitions of parameter sets because of the attributes measuredpixclk, htotal and vtotal that are part of the SDP transport file and that cannot be inferred from the parameter sets.

 #### In-band transporting of parameter sets through the media bitstream